Algal Flour FAQ

 Algal flour is a relatively new ingredient, so it's likely that your first interaction with algal flour was eating Pop Zero popcorn.

-We have distributed over 900,000 bags to date, and fifty-two people have reported getting sick.
+We have distributed over 900,000 bags to date, and fifty-three people have reported getting sick.
 Assuming that we are only hearing about 1 in 100 cases, algal flour sensitivity is still less common than reactions to common allergens such as peanuts, tree nuts, shellfish, wheat, etc.

 About 65 percent of the human population struggles to digest dairy.
 Pop Zero is the only dairy-free popcorn that provides a buttery flavor without dairy products.
 Our dairy-free customers are among the most enthusiastic fans of Pop Zero, and it’s very important to us that we provide them a viable alternative to buttered popcorn.